mulderp/gnucap_book/gnucap-getting-started.md

 ```
 (todo discuss terminal output formatting)

 However for higher resolution plots, it can help to install a waveform view or gnuplot.

 ### Gwave

 A free waveform viewer is [gwave](http://gwave.sourceforge.net/)
+(todo discuss installation of gwave)

 ### Gnuplot